stableminded/ML_Projects/README.md

 # Sync-Interns-Tasks
-Tasks 1-4 for Sync Interns Internship are as mentionedin the above picture I have successfully completed and shown all the tasks here.
+Tasks 1-4 for Sync Interns Internship are as mentioned in the above picture.

+I have successfully completed and shown all the tasks here.